stefanspringer1/SwiftWorkflow/README.md

 ### Binding to the Swift logging mechanism

-Our logging has e.g. different message levels (or log levels) than the [Swift logging mechanism](https://apple.github.io/swift-log/docs/current/Logging/Structs/Logger.html), see the documentation of ths API.
+Our logging has e.g. different message levels (or log levels) than the [Swift logging mechanism](https://apple.github.io/swift-log/docs/current/Logging/Structs/Logger.html), see the documentation of the APIs.
 A binding is provided in the package [SwiftLoggingBindingForWorkflow](https://github.com/stefanspringer1/SwiftLoggingBindingForWorkflow).

 ### Future directions